Codartis/DiagramTool/help/Help.md

 For large solutions it may take a while until these models are built and updated.

-The status bar of the diagram tool window always indicates when it waits for the underlying parser.
+The status bar of the diagram tool window indicates when it waits for the underlying parser.

 ![Status bar busy indicator](images/StatusBarWaitingForParser.png)